arr-ai/arrai/docs/tutorial/shell.md

 drop into the `arrai` interactive shell with the scope near the point of failure available to the interactive shell as a tuple.

-The values in the scope can be accessed through the `@locals` variable.
+The values in the scope can be accessed through the `@` variable.

 ```bash
 $ arrai e 'let x = 1; (\a a + b)(x)'